OndrejKucera/knowledge_spark/Architecture.md

 ### Partitioning
 - goal ->  evenly spread our keys
+- With good partitioning, you can avoid lots of data transfering
 - Number of partition is configurable.
 By default, it equals a number of cores on all executors nodes.
 - Two types of partitioning:
   - **hash part.** - `p = k.hashCode() % numPartitions`